Disclaimer: I don't own Naruto's cute little tush. I still cry myself to sleep over it. Enjoy!

 His next laugh had a mixed ring to it—somewhere between nervousness and incredulity—and she could bet her overpriced shoes that the new flush in his cheeks wasn't from the alcohol.
 He was shaking his head in disbelief, his facial expressions flickering between horror, shame and amusement.
 Ino's interest was beyond piqued at this point.

 "What?
 Tell me!
 Did you rob someone?" she all but demanded.

 "You better laugh when I tell you this..." he grinned uneasily.
 A tiny part of his brain screamed at him 'Why?
 Why would you tell her?
 Stop!' but he was too damn warm and for the first time ever he found thinking about his past to be funny, not tragic.
 He kept too many things bottled up inside anyway, he reasoned with himself.
 That and Ino looked like she had enough to drink to possibly not remember it tomorrow...

 "Did you sell drugs?"
 Ino asked again.
 She wore a big grin on her face but something told him she seriously considered that option.

 "No, it wasn't drugs," he sighed and glared suspiciously at his drink.
 This was the reason he was being so open with her, he just knew it.
-"Do you remember that one winter when it was ridiculously cold...the one that happened the year before we graduated?"
+"Do you remember that one winter when it was ridiculously cold...the one that happened the year after we graduated?"